Laser hair removal

 - Pigment changes.
 Laser hair removal might darken or lighten the affected skin.
 These changes might be temporary or permanent.
 Skin lightening primarily affects those who don't avoid sun exposure before or after treatment and those who have darker skin.

 Rarely, laser hair removal can cause blistering, crusting, scarring or other changes in skin texture.
 Other rare side effects include graying of treated hair or excessive hair growth around treated areas, particularly on darker skin.

 Laser hair removal isn't recommended for eyelids, eyebrows or surrounding areas, due to the possibility of severe eye injury.

 How you prepare

-If you're interested in laser hair removal, choose a doctor who's board certified in a specialty such as dermatology or cosmetic surgery and has experience with laser hair removal.
+If you're interested in laser hair removal, choose a doctor who's board certified in a specialty such as dermatology or cosmetic surgery and has experience with laser hair removal on your skin type.
 If a physician assistant or licensed nurse will do the procedure, make sure a doctor supervises and is available on-site during the treatments.
 Be cautious about spas, salons or other facilities that allow nonmedical personnel to do laser hair removal.

 - Review your medical history, including medication use, history of skin disorders or scarring, and past hair removal procedures

 - Discuss risks, benefits and expectations, including what laser hair removal can and can't do for you